sknuth/visualising-cohomology/README.md

 # visualising-cohomology

 This repository provides visualizations and diagrams to illustrate the concept of cohomology in algebraic topology.
-We explore the cohomology of three spaces: the sphere (S²), the torus (T²), and the Klein bottle.
+We explore the cohomology of various spaces, including:

+- **Lower Dimensions:** The sphere (S²), the torus (T²), and the Klein bottle.
+- **Higher Dimensions:** Complex projective spaces (CPⁿ), starting with CP².

 ## Introduction